 For many, the idea of working a 9-5 job actually sounds pretty good.
 More and more of us are commuting longer, working longer and overall sitting longer than ever before.
 We know that inherently being inactive and sitting all day isn?t good for us but what can we do?
 Below are some tips to get you moving:

-Adam Pratomo is a physical therapist with the Rehabilitation Department at Hospital for Special Surgery.
+Adam Pratomo is a physical therapist with the HSS Rehabilitation Department.